AshTron811/GestureControlledPresentation/README.md

 Contributions are welcome!
 Open an issue or submit a pull request with a clear description of changes and any testing notes.

 ---

-If you want, I can also:

-* Generate a `requirements.txt` for you.
-* Convert annotations to permanent overlays saved per slide.
-* Add keyboard fallback controls or a CLI for configuration.

-Happy presenting! 🎤